 This six-furlong (three-quarters of a mile) horse racing track in Winnipeg was established in 1925.
 The facility included a two-storey, clubhouse and grandstands with a capacity to hold 4,000 people.
 They were designed by the local architectural firm of Pratt and Ross and built by the Vancouver-based railway contractor Angus G. Creelman at a cost of about $150,000.

-In 1935, new grandstands were designed by local architect George Gaspar Teeter and were constructed by contractor Theodore Bockstael at a cost of about $38,000.
+In 1935, new grandstands were designed by local architect George Gaspar Teeter and were constructed by the Bockstael Construction Company at a cost of about $38,000.

 An arena and stadium adjacent to the racetrack were developed in the early 1950s.

-In the late 1950s, the racetrack was replaced by Assiniboia Downs.
-This site was developed into a shopping centre by the architectural firm of Green Blankstein Russell on behalf of land developer David Slater.
+In October 1956, the racetrack was demolished by the Atlas Wrecking Company and replaced by Assiniboia Downs.
+The site was developed into a shopping centre by the architectural firm of Green Blankstein Russell on behalf of land developer David Slater.
 Originally measuring 340 feet by 896 feet and consisting of 50 retail spaces, the centre was built between 1958 and 1959 by the Peter Leitch Construction Company at a cost of about $15,000,000.
 The first anchor store in the mall was Simpson-Sears (later known only as Sears) built by the Commonwealth Construction Company.
 It opened officially on On 6 May 1959, and was later joined by Eatons.

 Sears closed in 2017.